 - Ali Cross by James Patterson

-If you like your stories to be a little creepy, try:
+If you like your stories to be a little creepy, try these books:

 - Scritch Scratch by Lindsay Currie